 Remember to power cycle the pod after connecting the Ethernet cable so the pod will properly recognize the device and keep the Sonos player at least 3 feet away from the pod.

-If you want to connect your Sonos players to your Plume network using Wi-Fi, make sure that you've updated their firmware to version 45.1-56150 or later.
-If you are running an older version of Sonos firmware when connected over Wi-Fi, the players will lose their connection whenever the Plume network sends out a Channel Switch Announcement (CSA).
+If you want to connect your Sonos players to your HomePass network using WiFi, make sure that you've updated their firmware to version 45.1-56150 or later.
+If you are running an older version of Sonos firmware when connected over WiFi, the players will lose their connection whenever the HomePass network sends out a Channel Switch Announcement (CSA).